 Users download and use Iris and/or Cartopy.
 They are the reason these packages have been created and developed.
 We want to know what problems they experience and ideas they have so that we can improve the software.
 Become a User by downloading the libraries and starting to use them now.

 Contributors are people who contribute to the Iris and/or Cartopy project but do not have sufficient privileges to merge a pull request to the master.
 Contributions can be made by providing bug fixes, adding new code, reporting bugs, updating or writing new documentation and gallery additions.

 We will be following the 'review-then-commit' process of merging contributions into the project.

-Major and effective contributors to the project will be invited to become developers by the development lead.
+After nomination by the developers to the steering council, major and effective contributors to the project will be invited to become a developer

 Owners are responsible for the repository and for granting privileges.